eirslett/frontend-maven-plugin/README.md

 it should generate xml reports, it should run only in PhantomJS, and/or it should generate code coverage reports.

-__Running Karma through Grunt:__ You may choose to run [Karma directly through Grunt instead](https://github.com/karma-runner/grunt-karma), as part of the `grunt` execution.
+__Running Karma through Grunt or gulp:__ You may choose to run Karma [directly through Grunt](https://github.com/karma-runner/grunt-karma) or [through gulp](https://github.com/lazd/gulp-karma) instead, as part of the `grunt` or `gulp` execution.
 That will help to separate your frontend and backend builds even more.

 # Helper scripts
-During development, it's convenient to have the "npm", "grunt" and "karma" commands available on the command line.
+During development, it's convenient to have the "npm", "grunt", "gulp" and "karma" commands available on the command line.
 If you want that, use [those helper scripts](https://github.com/eirslett/frontend-maven-plugin/tree/master/frontend-maven-plugin/src/it/example/helper-scripts)!

 ## To build this project: